sunpy/sunpy.org/project/roles.rst

 -  Maintains a list of ideas for tutorials and solicits members of the community to develop tutorials according to set standards.
 -  Provides any input or guidance to the board Chair about the Code of Conduct.

-**Commitment Level**: This role requires 2-3 hours of effort per week, with a lot of scope for developing new community engagement methods.
+**Commitment Level Required**: Low (2-3 hours / week).
+This role has a lot of scope for developing new community engagement methods.

 .. _role_affiliated-liaison: